ArthurVimond/oscleton-android-sdk/doc/docs/more/feedback-and-issues.md

 ## Feedback

-If you have any feedback, you can send an email to [sdk@oscleton.arthurvimond.fr](mailto:sdk@oscleton.arthurvimond.fr) or create a [GitHub pull request].
+If you have any feedback, you can send an email to [feedback@sdk.oscleton.com](mailto:feedback@sdk.oscleton.com) or create a [GitHub pull request].

 ## Issues